Verpous/mscripts/README.md

     Blood Simple
 ```

 Because of this option, I make a distinction between **people** and **groups**.
 A person is just one guy, but a group is an entry like the one above which can be one or more people who collaborated.
-If you run mprint with `-G no`, then all groups will be 1-man groups and be no different than a person.
+If you run mprint with `-G never`, then all groups will be 1-man groups and be no different than a person.
 By default mprint knows what group mode makes sense for each crew type so you do not need to specify it.
 Directors get grouped, actors don't, etc.

 The `-g` (lowercase) flag from earlier stands for "group sort".
 You can sort groups in a number of ways, including even by the number of people in the group.